pinalj/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 2.4 ( 27.06.2024 ) =
+* Enhancement - Introduced compatibility with WooCommerce Composite Products.
+* Tweak - Moved the individual product quote settings in Product Data > Inventory meta tab to the Premium version.
+* Fix - Fixed an issue where tracking consent is sent incorrectly by the plugin.
+* Fix - Fixed a fatal error displayed with WooCommerce 9.0.x.
+* Fixed - Fixed an issue where prices are not displayed on the Cart page for non-quotable products with the Pro version.

 = 2.3 ( 20.05.2024 ) =
 * Fix - Added missing Spanish language .mo file.